Thank you for reading our post, please rate this article at the end.

 Forest River Classic Series camping trailers

-And to conclude our analysis, we’ve decided to pick up an inexpensive RV, which is Forest River Classic Series camping trailer.
-This is a pretty long-living model line, so it should be interesting to see how the older models have depreciated over the years.
+To conclude our analysis, we’ve picked up an inexpensive RV, a Forest River Classic Series camping trailer.
+This is a pretty long-lived model line, so it should be interesting to see how the older models have depreciated over the years.

 Year | Year # | Model | Suggested List Price | Average Retail | Average Annual Depreciation |